- NDIS (National Disability Insurance Scheme)

 T: 9692 9400

-How does a PHaMs service with Prahran Mission work?
+How does a PHaMs service with Uniting Prahran work?

 PHaMs provides direct, personalised assistance for people whose ability to manage their daily activities and live independently is being severely impacted by mental illness.

-Prahran Mission has qualified, experienced and dedicated Support Workers who will work with you to develop an Individual Recovery Plan specifically for you.
+Uniting Prahran has qualified, experienced and dedicated Support Workers who will work with you to develop an Individual Recovery Plan specifically for you.

 Your Individual Recovery Plan is central to how we understand your needs and preferences.
 It outlines your strengths and aspirations, setting out what you want to achieve, and how we are going to do it together.
 Your carers and family members may also be involved in developing your Recovery Plan, with your consent.